Niobium: Naming the element

 Columbium (symbol Cb) was the name originally given by Hatchett upon his discovery of the metal in 1801.
 The name reflected that the type specimen of the ore came from the United States of America (Columbia).
 This name remained in use in American journals—the last paper published by American Chemical Society with columbium in its title dates from 1953—while niobium was used in Europe.
 To end this confusion, the name niobium was chosen for element 41 at the 15th Conference of the Union of Chemistry in Amsterdam in 1949.
 A year later this name was officially adopted by the International Union of Pure and Applied Chemistry (IUPAC) after 100 years of controversy, despite the chronological precedence of the name columbium.
 This was a compromise of sorts; the IUPAC accepted tungsten instead of wolfram in deference to North American usage; and niobium instead of columbium in deference to European usage.
-While many US chemical societies and government organizations typically use the official IUPAC name, some metallurgists and metal societies still use the original American name, "columbium.
+While many US chemical societies and government organizations typically use the official IUPAC name, some metallurgists and metal societies still use the original American name, columbium.

 Characteristics

 Physical

 Niobium is a lustrous, grey, ductile, paramagnetic metal in group 5 of the periodic table (see table), with an electron configuration in the outermost shells atypical for group 5.
-Similary atypical configurations occur in the neighborhood of ruthenium (44), rhodium (45), and palladium (46).
+Similarly atypical configurations occur in the neighborhood of ruthenium (44) and rhodium (45).

 Although it is thought to have a body-centered cubic crystal structure from absolute zero to its melting point, high-resolution measurements of the thermal expansion along the three crystallographic axes reveal anisotropies which are inconsistent with a cubic structure.
 Therefore, further research and discovery in this area is expected.